• Quality Therapy for Individuals, Couples & Families That Deliver Results!

 Traveling Life’s Journey

-August 2, 2022/0 Comments/in Addiction Treatment, Anxiety, depression, Louisville Health and Healing News, Mental Health, Relationship Advice, Spirituality/by Louisville Health and Healing
+August 2, 2022/0 Comments/in Addiction Treatment, Anxiety, Depression, Louisville Health and Healing News, Mental Health, Relationship Advice, Spirituality/by Louisville Health & Healing

 We are excited to host a weekend long retreat that targets trauma.
 Our retreat, Traveling Life’s Journey – Overcoming Traumatic Experiences – From Surviving to Thriving, is a 48 hour educational and experiential retreat led by licensed and certified clinicians and healers.
 Many of us have experienced traumatic events to varying degrees and traditional approaches can hinder progress.
 We have curated a culmination of rapid and effective processes to target trauma to get relief.